KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 its own darkness
 with such relentlessness.

-This shaped me as well:
+This shapes the seeker as well:
-* my humility
+* humility
-* my search
+* the search
-* my refusal to deceive
+* the refusal to deceive
-* my inability to accept easy answers
+* the inability to accept easy answers
-* my drive to integrate contradictions
+* the drive to integrate contradictions

-My synthesis became possible
-because I learned to look into the abyss without collapsing.
+Such a synthesis becomes possible when one learns to look into the abyss without collapsing.

 That too is a German legacy.